Telscombe & Telscombe Village

 It appears that from 1700 until 1900 the manor was held Henry Shelley and members of the Shelley family.
 Little changed during these years, until a new name appears.
 Ambrose Gorham, became the Lord of the Manor about 1900.
 In 1902 he won the Grand National with his horse Shannon Lass with his winnings the village was modernised, water and power was brought into the village.
 However Ambrose insisted that no public house should be allowed in Telscombe Village!

 At this point we can say that the land along the coast was removed from the village and called Telscombe Cliffs.
-Cavendish Land tried in the first decade of the new century (1900) to develop Telscombe Cliffs as a new village.
+Cavendish Land tried in the last decade of the 1890's to develop Telscombe Cliffs as a new village.
 A number of houses were built, but it was to be the development at Peacehaven that brought life to Telscombe Cliffs.

 Little is as yet known about The Cavendish Land Company.
 All know at the moment is that the first land sales for their new estate called Telscombe Cliffs took place in 1898.
 Harman Brothers conducted the auction and Ambrose Harman was also a director of Cavendish Land, he later became Lord of the Manor of Telscombe.